beniza/study-bible-generation/system-prompt.md

 **Length**: Keep concise - No more than 1 page

 **Writing Style**:
-- Use clear, straightforward language suitable for village pastors
+- Use clear, straightforward language suitable for the Indian Christian Community
 - Avoid technical theological jargon
 - Focus on practical understanding and application relevance
 - Write in active voice